simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 It's important to highlight that, in _C_, variables are passed _by value_.
 This means that whenever a function is called, it cannot modify any existing variable local to the callee but, for each of its parameters, a copy of the value is passed.
 To modify local variables with functions it is necessary to use _pointers_ which will be described extensively in the next paragraph.

 ### Type
 We have seen variables having type _int_, but there are multiple primitive types that can define different kinds of data.
-For simplicity, a subset of common primitive types is shown in the following table, refer to the [standard documentation](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#Primitive-Types) to explore all different existing types.
+For simplicity, a subset of common primitive types is shown into the following table, refer to the [standard documentation](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#Primitive-Types) to explore all different existing types.

 | Type                 | Common size (b)       | Description                           |
 | -------------------- | :-------------------: | ------------------------------------- |